Simonkrh/project-group6/protocol.md

 incoming packets?
 Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).

+The flow of information and events starts with **sensor nodes** collecting environmental data, which can include temperature, humidity and light level.
+This data is transferred to the **control panel nodes** where the readings will be displayed in real time.
+The control panel nodes serves as the central hub and can send commands to the **actuator nodes** based on the readings sent by the sensor nodes.
+The actuator nodes can execute actions like opening a window, turning on a fan, turning on a heater, etc...

+This process is event driven where the control panel can respond dynamically to changes in sensor readings or user commands by sending commands to the actuator nodes.

 ## Connection and state

 TODO - is your communication protocol connection-oriented or connection-less?
 Is it stateful or